raquo/Waypoint/README.md

   deserializePage = pageStr => read(pageStr)(rw) // deserialize the above
 )(
-  $popStateEvent = L.windowEvents.onPopState, // this is how Waypoint avoids an explicit dependency on Laminar owner = L.unsafeWindowOwner, // this router will live as long as the window )
+  $popStateEvent = L.windowEvents.onPopState, // this is how Waypoint avoids an explicit dependency on Laminar owner = L.unsafeWindowOwner // this router will live as long as the window )
 ```